Mariana-plr/IPAQlong/README.md

 Physical Activity Questionnaire.

 The IPAQ Research Committee also recommends guidelines for data processing before computing the scores.
-These includede data cleaning, truncation rules as well as how to deal with outliers.
+These include data cleaning, truncation rules as well as how to deal with outliers.
 Please read these guidelines before using IPAQlong.